Introduction

 3 Dr. Jayashree DR Biotechnology and Genetics Faculty Advisor

-4 Dr. Deepa VH Microbiology Member
+4 Dr. Deepa VH Microbiology Convenor

-5 Dr. Swetha P Microbiology Member
+5 Dr. Swetha P Microbiology Co-coordinator

 6 Dr. Muktha Biotechnology and Genetics Member